 Blue Rose Mansion, Pass Christian, Mississippi

 This bed and breakfast in Mississippi is a charming spot for a garden ceremony and intimate ballroom reception.
 Formerly a restaurant, you might spot the original owner's ghost in the mirror while you check out your bridal reflection.
 Or you may find yourself in the presence of another bride.
 On what should have been the young woman's wedding day in the early 1900s, she got news that her fiancé was a no-show.
 Eager to see if the rumors were true, she raced down the stairs, tripped, and broke her neck.
 The spirit of the young woman is often seen in her wedding dress, flying down the stairs then disappearing into thin air.
 Other spooks: water boiling on stoves that aren't on and wine bottles are mysteriously thrown against the walls.

 The Elms Hotel and Spa, Excelsior Springs, Missouri

-A wedding under the hotel's beautiful gazebo or in one of their elegant ballrooms may have you hooked — as will its history.
+A wedding under the hotel's beautiful gazebo or in one of their elegant ballrooms may have you hooked—as will its history.
 It was once a training camp for boxer Jack Dempsey, summer camp for the 1948 New York Giants, and host to Harry S. Truman on his election night.
 But you may be more familiar with the Elms Hotel from an episode of Syfy's Ghost Hunters.
-Guests have reported a (friendly) ghost — a gambler from speakeasy days who was killed by the mob — haunting the hotel's lap pool.
-Others report a female spirit looking for her child around the pool.
+Guests have reported a (friendly) ghost—a gambler from speakeasy days who was killed by the mob—haunting the hotel's lap pool.
+Others report a woman's spirit looking for her child around the pool.
 Be careful of her, she throws things and pulls hair when she's angry.
 And should you be worried about cleanliness, the spirit of a young maid roams the third floor keeping tabs on the hotel's cleaning services.

 Boulder Hot Springs, Boulder, Montana